 Client acknowledges that delinquent payment of any amounts owed to Arch Pools under this Agreement, for any reason, is a material breach of the Agreement.

-For purposes of this Section and Section 8, payments are considered delinquent if they are not fully paid within thirty (30) days of the date of issuance of the applicable invoice.
+For purposes of this Section and Section 8, payments are considered delinquent if they are not fully paid within thirty (30) days of the date of Client’s receipt of an invoice and supporting documentation for the claim.

-In the event that any payment becomes delinquent, Client shall automatically owe Arch Pools a late fee equal to ten percent (10%) of the principal amount owed (the “Late Fee”).
-This late fee shall be applied to the next invoice.
-Nothing in this Section shall preclude Arch Pools from concurrently exercising any of its remedies under Section 8 including, but not limited to, the right to suspend work by its employees and contractors at the Premises.

 Indemnification.

-Client shall defend, indemnify and hold harmless (collectively, “indemnify” or “indemnification”) Arch Pools, and its officers, directors, shareholders, employees, agents, affiliates and assigns, from any and all third-party claims, demands, actions, damages, causes of action, liabilities, penalties, wages and costs (including insurance deductibles, reasonable attorney’s fees and costs of litigation) of whatever nature, and whenever made or incurred, pertaining and relating to, and arising from:
+Client shall defend, indemnify and hold harmless (collectively, “indemnify” or “indemnification”) Arch Pools, and its officers, directors, shareholders, employees, agents, affiliates and assigns, from any and all third-party claims, demands, actions, damages, causes of action, liabilities, penalties, wages and costs (including insurance deductibles, reasonable attorney’s fees and costs of litigation) of whatever nature, and whenever made or incurred, pertaining and relating to, and directly arising from:

-Negligent acts or omissions of Client;
+Negligent acts or omissions of Client or its employees or agents;

-Allegations of discrimination or harassment perpetrated by Client's employees or agents;
+Allegations of discrimination or harassment perpetrated by Client or its employees or agents;

 Latent defects of the Premises, Property or Building Systems;

-Violations of law by Client;
+Violations of law by Client or its employees or agents;

-Any breach by Client of any representation, warranty, covenant or other obligation or duty of Client under this Agreement.
+Any breach by Client of any representation, warranty, covenant or other obligation or duty of Client or its employees or agents under this Agreement.

 Any incident, claim, or other cause of action pertaining to the Premises which occurred or arose prior to the Effective Date.

-Arch Pools shall defend, indemnify and hold harmless (collectively, “indemnify” or “indemnification”) Client, and its officers, directors, shareholders, employees, agents, affiliates and assigns, from any and all third-party claims, demands, actions, damages, causes of action and liabilities (including reasonable attorney’s fees and costs of litigation) of whatever nature, and whenever made or incurred, pertaining and relating to, and arising from:
+Arch Pools shall defend, indemnify and hold harmless (collectively, “indemnify” or “indemnification”) Client, and its officers, directors, shareholders, employees, agents, affiliates and assigns, from any and all third-party claims, demands, actions, damages, causes of action and liabilities (including reasonable attorney’s fees and costs of litigation) of whatever nature, and whenever made or incurred, pertaining and relating to, and directly arising from:

-Negligent acts or omissions of Arch Pools;
+Negligent acts or omissions of Arch Pools or its employees or agents, including any subcontractors;

-Allegations of discrimination or harassment perpetrated by Arch Pools’ employees or agents;
+Allegations of discrimination or harassment perpetrated by Arch Pool or its employees or agents, including any subcontractors;

-Violations of law by Arch Pools;
+Violations of law by Arch Pools or its employees or agents, including any subcontractors;

-Any breach by Arch Pools of any representation, warranty, covenant or other obligation or duty of Arch Pools under this Agreement.
+Any breach by Arch Pools of any representation, warranty, covenant or other obligation or duty of Arch Pools or its employees or agents, including any subcontractors under this Agreement.

 Upon the filing of any third-party claim for damages arising out of acts or omissions for which one Party has agreed to indemnify, defend and hold harmless the other Party, the indemnified Party shall promptly notify the indemnifying Party of such claim.
 The indemnifying Party shall have the right to control the defense of such action with counsel of its choice or settle the claim in its sole discretion.
 The indemnified Party shall cooperate fully with the indemnifying Party in the defense of any such action, including the sharing of any evidence collected at the Premises or Property.